It turns out Americans really do vote with their feet – especially when it comes to state tax rates.

-But property taxes aren’t the whole picture when it comes to residents’ tax burden.
-And how do migration patterns and tax burdens align with real estate appreciation?
+Going even further, how do migration patterns and tax burdens align with real estate appreciation?
 What does the data indicate about opportunities for real estate investors?

 Glad you asked.

-State Tax Burden – The Trifecta
+State Tax Burden: The Trifecta

 Property taxes matter, especially to real estate investors, but for residents they make up only one of three variable taxes: property tax, income tax, and sales and excise taxes.
 For those of you who need brushing up on your tax terminology, excise taxes are levied on specific types of goods, such as alcohol, tobacco, gasoline, and so on.